DataBiosphere/dsub/docs/compute_quotas.md

-When you submit a `dsub` job using one of the Google providers, the single implicit task (for jobs that do not use a `--tasks` file) or the set of tasks submited (for jobs that do use a `--tasks` file) are submitted to the [Cloud Life Sciences pipelines.run() API](https://cloud.google.com/life-sciences/docs/reference/rest/v2beta/projects.locations.pipelines/run).
+When you submit a `dsub` job using one of the Google providers, the single implicit task (for jobs that do not use a `--tasks` file) or the set of tasks submitted (for jobs that do use a `--tasks` file) are submitted to the [Cloud Life Sciences pipelines.run() API](https://cloud.google.com/life-sciences/docs/reference/rest/v2beta/projects.locations.pipelines/run).
 The API maintains a queue of [operations](https://cloud.google.com/life-sciences/docs/reference/rest/v2beta/projects.locations.operations)